Close the left navigation

 Moving Technologies Out of the Lab

-• Refined materials to improve binding
+• Refined materials to improve binding.

 To develop sorbents for a specific target chemical, the researchers characterized how the chemical binds to surfaces of various materials, like clay, and defined the structural and functional characteristics that maximized the sorption process.
 They identified the combinations of modified clay, bonding agent, and substrate needed for optimal performance.

-Building on this knowledge, the research team also constructed amended sorbents to clean up polluted water at Superfund sites.
-These sorbent materials were first tested in the lab, followed by scaled-up field studies to evaluate their effectiveness at removing target chemicals from an oil and water separator at a Superfund site in Montana.
+Their sorbent materials were first tested in the lab, followed by scaled-up field studies to evaluate their effectiveness at removing target chemicals from an oil and water separator at a Superfund site in Montana.

 Oil and water separator, novel sorbents, cleanup columns